-Bradley Beal’s Wife Heated Over All-NBA Team Selections, ‘Put Respect On His Name’
+Bradley Beal’s Wife Heated Over All-NBA Team Selections, ‘Put Some Respect On His Name’

-Bradley Beal’s wife, Kamiah Adams-Beal, expressed her anger on Twitter regarding her husband not making the 2019-20 All-NBA Team, as reported by TMZ.
+Bradley Beal’s wife, Kamiah Adams-Beal, expressed her anger on Twitter regarding her husband not making a 2019-20 All-NBA Team, as reported by TMZ.

-Despite averaging over 30 points a game, the second highest scoring average in the league, the Washington Wizard guard was not credited with the accolade.
+Despite averaging over 30 points a game, the second highest scoring average in the league, the Washington Wizards guard was not credited with the accolade.
 Kamiah wasted no time sharing her thoughts on the situation, as she felt her husband had been disrespected again.
 Bradley is the first player to average at least 30 points per game and not make an All-NBA team since it happened to Adrain Dantley in 1982, according to NBC Sports.

 I’m not here to say who shouldn’t have made it.
 Not my place.
 HOWEVER I am here to and will CONTINUE to be VERY vocal on saying BRADLEY BEAL IS A F-ING ALL STAR AND ALL NBA!!!!!!!!!!
 Put some respect on his name!